rht-rahat/university/README.md

-# The University Management FrontEnd
+# The University Management Front-End

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.